Schedule your first service today and get 50% off!

 DIY vs. Professional Wasp Removal: What’s Right for You?

 Doing it yourself can save time and money—if the situation is simple.
-Small outdoor nests that are easy to reach may respond well to store sprays, especially when applied early in the day or late in the evening, when wasps are less active and more likely to be in the nest.
+Small outdoor nests that are easy to reach may respond well to store sprays, especially when applied early in the day or late in the evening—so if you’re asking when should you spray a wasp nest, that timing is usually best, when wasps are less active and more likely to be in the nest.

 But DIY has clear limits.
 Single sprays often miss queens or satellite nests.
 That’s one of the biggest reasons wasps can appear to go away—then show up again next season.
 To understand why that happens, read more about why wasps keep coming back every summer.